SNOMED-Documents/snomed-starter-guide/13-release-schedule-and-file-formats.md

-# SNOMED CT Starter Guide : 13.
-Release Schedule and File Formats
+# 13. Release Schedule and File Formats

 This section provides an overview of: